What is a Zero-Day?

 Zero-day attacks can be carried out by varying groups that may have different motivations:

-1. For-profit hackers: These individuals specialize in discovering vulnerabilities to sell them to interested parties, such as companies or government agencies.
-Their primary goal is financial gain through the sale of zero-day exploits rather than direct exploitation of the vulnerabilities themselves.
+- For-profit hackers specialize in discovering vulnerabilities and selling them to interested parties, such as companies or government agencies.
+Their primary goal is financial gain through the sale of zero-day exploits rather than directly exploiting the vulnerabilities themselves.

 Who are the Targets for Zero-Day Exploits?